Finch-API/finch-docs/docs/Development-Guides/Webhooks.md

 Upon failure, Finch will retry sending an event up to 5 times.

-## Best practices for handling webhooks
+## Best Practices for Handling Webhooks

 **Responding to Webhooks**